nuspell/nuspell.github.io/roadmap.md

 layout: page
 ---

-The current roadmap for Nuspell is as follows:
+The latest roadmap can be found [here](https://github.com/nuspell/nuspell/projects/1).
+Bellow is a summary.

 * [ ] Version 2.0
     * [x] 2017Q4 Milestone 1 - basic infrastructure and dictionary parsing